The controller manages the service settings and delegates work to the workers. You can only enable one machine as the controller in a deployment.

 The Controller Token is an auto-generated secret key that the controller uses to communicate with workers and machines using Designer.

-If a machine using Designer is not a controller machine and you want to schedule a workflow for a future date, you have to add the controller token on the Schedule Workflow screen to schedule a workflow.
+If a machine using Designer isn't a controller machine and you want to schedule a workflow for a future date on this machine, you have to add the controller token on the Schedule Workflow screen to schedule a workflow.

 You can regenerate the token if necessary, for example, if the token is compromised.
-Regenerating the token requires updating Gallery or worker nodes in the deployment.
-If you want to change your token, select Regenerate.
+If you regenerate the token you have to update Gallery and worker nodes in the deployment.
+If you want to regenerate your token, select Regenerate.

 The Controller Workspace is the location where the controller stores temporary or cache files.
 By default, the folder is located within the global workspace folder as defined in the Environment screens in System Settings.
 Use a location that is safe to store large amounts of files.

 The controller produces logs for events, such as services started and shut down, execution requests, etc. These logs can be helpful for troubleshooting.
-The first field is the storage location for these log files.
-By default, the location is C:\ProgramData\Alteryx\Service.
-See Log Files for more info.
+Visit Configure and Use Server Logs for more info.

 Select Enable Scheduler auto-connect to allow users on the machine to auto-connect to the Scheduler.
 Enable this if you have difficulties connecting to the Scheduler.